 The full data range corresponds to the full color range, however data values are mapped to colors non-linearly.
 The mapping function is based on inverse cumulative height distribution, therefore flat areas generally get bigger slice of the color gradient and smaller value variations can be seen on them than normally.

 The false color map ruler on the right side of data windows does not display any ticks in this mode, only the minimum and maximum value.

 A mapping type can be set to be default by checking the Default check button when it is active.
-Newly displayed data windows then use this type, unless a channel explicitly specifies other type to use.
+Newly displayed data windows then use this type, unless some other type is explicitly specified.